FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 .. centered:: Figure 1.7-1 The first version of the button box

 **Emergency stop switch:**\  When pressing the emergency stop switch, the robot enters the state of emergency stop.

-**Type-c interface：**\ Connect the port of the web oscilloscope.
+**Type-c:**\ Connect the port of the web oscilloscope.

-**Button 1：**\ Short press automatic/manual mode switch, long press and enter/exit the drag mode.
+**Button 1:**\ Short press automatic/manual mode switch, long press and enter/exit the drag mode.

-**Button 2：**\ Short press the record to show the teaching point, long press and enter/exit the state of no demonstrator.
+**Button 2:**\ Short press the record to show the teaching point, long press and enter/exit the state of no demonstrator.

-**Button 3：**\ Start/stop running program.
+**Button 3:**\ Start/stop running program.

 The second version of the button box